nyg/Teaching-HEIGVD-AIT-2019-Labo-Docker/report/REPORT.md

 sed -i 's/<s3>/$S3_PORT_3000_TCP_ADDR/g' /usr/local/etc/haproxy/haproxy.cfg
 ```

-> [M3] Based on your previous answers, you have detected some issues in the current solution.
-Now propose a better approach at a high level.
+> **[M3] Based on your previous answers, you have detected some issues in the current solution.
+Now propose a better approach at a high level.**

+A better approach would be for the load balancer to automatically detect new  nodes that are available and ready to receive requests.
+I would also be interesting to have a kind of supervisor that will detect if a node is down and if that happens start a new one.

-* [M4] You probably noticed that the list of web application nodes is hardcoded in the load balancer configuration.
-How can we manage the web app nodes in a more dynamic fashion?
+> **[M4] You probably noticed that the list of web application nodes is hardcoded in the load balancer configuration.
+How can we manage the web app nodes in a more dynamic fashion?**

+We could define a protocol where a node can broadcast its availability.
+When the load balancer detects a new node that is available, it will consider it when doing load balancing.

-[M5] In the physical or virtual machines of a typical infrastructure we tend to have not only one main process (like the web server or the load balancer) running, but a few additional processes on the side to perform management tasks.
+> **[M5] In the physical or virtual machines of a typical infrastructure we tend to have not only one main process (like the web server or the load balancer) running, but a few additional processes on the side to perform management tasks.**
+>

-For example to monitor the distributed system as a whole it is common to collect in one centralized place all the logs produced by the different machines.
+> **For example to monitor the distributed system as a whole it is common to collect in one centralized place all the logs produced by the different machines.
 Therefore we need a process running on each machine that will forward the logs to the central place.
 (We could also imagine a central tool that reaches out to each machine to gather the logs.
 That's a push vs. pull problem.)
-It is quite common to see a push mechanism used for this kind of task.
+It is quite common to see a push mechanism used for this kind of task.**
+>

-Do you think our current solution is able to run additional management processes beside the main web server / load balancer process in a container?
+> **Do you think our current solution is able to run additional management processes beside the main web server / load balancer process in a container?
 If no, what is missing / required to reach the goal?
-If yes, how to proceed to run for example a log forwarding process?
+If yes, how to proceed to run for example a log forwarding process?**

+We would need to update the Dockerfile of each node so this additional management process is started.
+We would also need to define specifically how the different instances of the process will communicate between each other.

-[M6] In our current solution, although the load balancer configuration is changing dynamically, it doesn't follow dynamically the configuration of our distributed system when web servers are added or removed.
-If we take a closer look at the run.sh script, we see two calls to sed which will replace two lines in the haproxy.cfg configuration file just before we start haproxy.
-You clearly see that the configuration file has two lines and the script will replace these two lines.
+> **[M6] In our current solution, although the load balancer configuration is changing dynamically, it doesn't follow dynamically the configuration of our distributed system when web servers are added or removed.
+If we take a closer look at the `run.sh` script, we see two calls to `sed` which will replace two lines in the `haproxy.cfg` configuration file just before we start HAProxy.
+You clearly see that the configuration file has two lines and the script will replace these two lines.**
+>

-What happens if we add more web server nodes?
+> **What happens if we add more web server nodes?
 Do you think it is really dynamic?
 It's far away from being a dynamic configuration.
-Can you propose a solution to solve this?
+Can you propose a solution to solve this?**

-1. Take a screenshot of the stats page of HAProxy at <http://192.168.42.42:1936>.
-You should see your backend nodes.
-2. Give the URL of your repository URL in the lab report.
+We need to add more lines as mentionned in the M2 question.
+One solution would be to add all possible IP in the configuration file.
+HAProxy will consider most of them down, but this is not a problem as long as it can detect when a new node is started.
+But this is not a very solution because HAProxy will send HEAD requests for all IPs, which is a waste of resources.

 ## <a name="task-1"></a>Task 1: Add a process supervisor to run several processes